310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 Usually, it is that nagging Wataru and Rei that make idle talk, so the two of us rarely ever speak one on one, like we are doing right now.

 But everytime you speak, you start spouting things about being a God, that you grant wishes, or what-have-you… Who do you think you are?
 Do you think you’re a savior of some sort—that you have been dispatched by the high heavens to rescue all living things?
 {% endbubble %}

 {% bubble Kanata past %}
 hm? it is not the Heavens that i come from~ it is the Sea! also, i am not a Savior, but a God♪

 because i am a God, i grant Wishes! shu, what is your Wish?
 {% endbubble %}

 {% bubble Shu %}
-… You really aren’t listening to me at all, are you?
+…You really aren’t listening to me at all, are you?

 You’ll grant my wish? *Ha*!
 Don’t make me laugh!
 That’s something one only says to those they think are below them.
 Are you trying to say that you are *above* me?
 {% endbubble %}

 {% bubble Kanata past %}
 hm~? are Humans not generally Below me? which is why i can watch over them from Above, and Help them…?
 {% endbubble %}

 {% bubble Shu %}
-… I will skip past the nerve you hit just now — I simply pity you at this point.
+…I will skip past the nerve you hit just now — I simply pity you at this point.
 I will make this very clear to you: I do not plan to have faith in anyone but myself.

 I suppose if I *must* specify something, then I do have a longing towards muses.

 However, that description is more suitable to someone such as Nito — You, on the other hand, would be more comparable to a siren, no?
 {% endbubble %}

 {% bubble Kanata past %}
 psy…che…?[^7]
 {% endbubble %}

 {% bubble Shu %}
 Not psyche, *siren*.
 It may only be folktale, but they are said to be mermaids.

 Muses and sirens may be mythical creatures related to water, but sirens are monsters—far different from my beloved muses.[^8]
 {% endbubble %}

 {% bubble Kanata past %}
 i am… not a Monster, you know…?
 {% endbubble %}

 {% bubble Shu %}
-… Such an unbearably sad face you’re making.
+…Such an unbearably sad face you’re making.
 I cannot tell where your discomforts lie at all.
 Perhaps that was not the right word choice, I suppose I’ll withdraw what I said.
 {% endbubble %}

 {% bubble Kanata past %}
 okay. you are Unexpectedly kiー

-… hm?
+…hm?
 {% endbubble %}

 {% bubble Shu %}
 ?
 What’s wrong?
 Have those insolent, belated people who called for us finally arrived?
 I mean the other Eccentrics, of course.
 {% endbubble %}

 {% bubble Kanata past %}
 no, it is nothing… the sun was too bright, and… i think i may have Mistaken something for something else. i am sorry.